William Dimond: Hoaxer

 Bunn may indeed not have been being entirely truthful concerning the past of the recently deceased Dimond, who of course could not defend himself against the claims.
-Bunn had been hoaxed by Dimond in 1834'Drama' - Literary Gazette, Volume 18 (1834) - Google Books pg.
-251 by some forged letters said to have been written by the actress Charlotte Mardyn, rumoured to have been a mistress of Lord Byron, offering to come and perform Byron's work Sardanapalus as he had taught her for Bunn's production.
+Bunn had been hoaxed by Dimond in 1834 by some forged letters said to have been written by the actress Charlotte Mardyn, rumoured to have been a mistress of Lord Byron, offering to come and perform Byron's work Sardanapalus as he had taught her for Bunn's production.
 Bunn printed that she would appear but 'Mrs Mardyn' withdrew from the production at the last minute "owing to ill health", and Bunn investigated to discover that Dimond had probably written the letters and sent them from Paris.
 The fact that Mrs. Mardyn was widely known among theatrical circles to be largely illiterate should perhaps have served as a warning.
 Bunn recorded that William Dimond died in Paris in late 1837.